 Use our stamp duty calculator to work out how much you will have to pay in your state or contact your local Choice Consultant who would be happy to answer any of your questions.

 When you purchase a new property you must pay a tax levy called stamp duty.
-Stamp Duty applies in all states varying slightly within each most of them have recently implemented changes to their stamp duty legislation.
+This applies in all states varying slightly within each; most of them have recently implemented changes to their tax levy legiskation.

-Stamp duty exists on any sale or trasnfer of a property which the purchaser is liable to pay, there are a range of brackets that exist in NSW to determine the payment.
+This cost exists on any sale or transfer of a property which the purchaser is liable to pay, there are a range of brackets that exist in NSW to determine the payment.
 The most common bracket is that of a purchase between $300,000 - $1M where the buyer pays $8,990 plus $4.50 for every $100, that the value exceeds $300,000.

-In Victoria stamp duty is charged on a range of things such as the trasnfer of land, motor vehicles and livestock sales.
+In Victoria this is charged on a range of things such as the transfer of land, motor vehicles and livestock sales.
 The Duties Act usually requires that people pay their duty within 30 days of the purchase or transfer.

-Queensland's rates also vary to that from any other states, exisiting on similar transacations such as property and vehicle registration and when purchasing land or property between $75,000 -$540,000 you can expect to pay something like $1,050 plus $3.50 for each $100, or part of $100, by which the dutiable value is more than $75,000.
+Queensland's rates also vary to that from any other states, existing on similar transactions such as property and vehicle registration and when purchasing land or property between $75,000 -$540,000 you can expect to pay something like $1,050 plus $3.50 for each $100, or part of $100, by which the dutiable value is more than $75,000.